electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/drivetrain/battery/_index.md

 [Diagramm from FASTNED](https://support.fastned.nl/hc/en-gb/articles/360000815988-Charging-with-an-Audi-e-tron)

-There are serveral car with higher top speed on charging, but the consistet high performance from low SOC to high SOC makes it overall faster than most other cars.
+There are several cars with higher top speed on charging, but the consistently high performance from low SOC to high SOC makes it overall faster than most other cars.

 See video comparison below.